 With the purpose of establishing a tradition, the 1st Conference of the European College of Animal Reproduction (ECAR) was held in Vienna between the 4th and 6th of July 2019.
 The conference was hosted by the University of Veterinary Medicine, Vienna.

-It is an honour for us to announce that the second ECAR conference will be held at the University of Veterinary Medicine Budapest, from the 6th to 8th of August 2020.
+It is an honour for us to announce that the second ECAR conference will be held at the University of Veterinary Medicine Budapest.

 Early bird deadline is 30th April.